LTLA/gesel-manuscript/paper.md

 # Acknowledgements

-Thanks to Chris Bolen and colleagues, for the scientific questions that motivated the development of this library;
+Thanks to Chris Bolen, Alejandro Chibly, Brandon Kayser and Xiangnan Guan, for the scientific questions that motivated the development of this library;
 Hector Corrado Bravo, for his feedback on the uselessness of the early versions of the free-text search;
 and Allison Vuong and Luke Hoberecht, for recovering ATLL's scarf when he forgot it while thinking about the library design during the team dinner.